 Croatia: Bike and Boat

-8 Day Inn Tour
+8 Day Boat Tour

-Electric-assist bicycles are also available for an additional $225.
+Electric-assist bicycles are available for an additional $350.
 E-bikes add power to your pedaling, flattening out the hills and increasing your speed.
-They make it easier to do all the miles in all types of terrain.
+They make it easier to climb the hills on this tour.

 Fly in and out of the Split, Croatia airport (SPU), and take a 10-minute bus or taxi to our boat in Trogir for the start of the tour.

-We had so much fun & learned a lot about Croatia & its people.
+"We had so much fun & learned a lot about Croatia & its people.
 This trip was a god send to me.
 This group of women restored my faith in the kindness of womankind.
-What a great group of women!
+What a great group of women!"

 DAY 5: We return to the island of Hvar this morning for a bike ride on the quieter side of the island.
 We’ll cycle along the island’s backbone with views of the sea on both sides of us.
 There is little traffic, so you can enjoy the sound of birds singing and the sweet scent of oleander and jasmine.

-We’ll return to our boat and head to Split, the second largest city in Croatia, in time for a walking tour of Roman Emperor Diocletian’s Palace in the center of town.
+DAY 7: After breakfast, we’ll have a guided walking tour of Roman Emperor Diocletian’s Palace in the center of town.
 The UNESCO World Heritage Site was first constructed in the 3rd century and has been transformed over the centuries to accommodate the needs of the time.
 It is still being used today and is a beautiful and captivating place.
-16 or 33 miles.